mikepattyn/dartaculous/proto_mapper/proto_generator/README.md

 - Single proto file for the entire package instead of a proto file for each Dart file (this changes everything, it simplifies everything).
 This means that when running ```protoc``` you will get a single set of .pb.dart, .pb.enum.dart, .pbjson.dart set of files instead of one per origin dart file.
 Easier to integrate and easier to manage.
 - Removed the feature to generate services.
 - ```@Proto()``` annotation now doubles also as ```@MapProto()```, so now only a single annotation is required to both indicate the generator to generate proto messages and mapping code.
 So, ```@MapProto()``` was removed.
 - Previous versions represented nullable fields by adding ```*hasValue``` fields.
 This has been removed.
-In place of those, nullable fields are now represented with type wrappers.
+In place of those, nullable fields are now represented using proto buffer optional fields.
 Optionally, the package can be configured to generate code that uses Google Wellknown Types to represent nullable values.
 - Every field that is mapped requires now a ```@ProtoField(n)``` containing the proto field number.
 - Removed the ```@ProtoIgnore``` as it is redundant.
 - ```Proto.knownSubClasses``` is superseded by ```Proto.knownSubClassMap```.
 The field is now a map between the type of each subclass and the proto field number used to represent that class.